robindouglasjohnson/gruescript/docs/gruescript.md

 	thing top_hat blue top hat

-The beginning of the `thing` block: this thing has the internal name `top_hat`, and the *short description* "blue top hat", which is how it appears in a room or player inventory during gameplay.
+The beginning of the `thing` block: this thing has the internal name `top_hat`, and the *short description*  (or 'display name') "blue top hat", which is how it appears in a room or player inventory during gameplay.

 	name hat